-The unique combination of carefully tailored financial planning and a wide range of General product options is at the heart of what makes Archipelago General different from others.
-We’re here to underwrite unique and unconventional risks for individuals, families and corporates.
+The unique combination of carefully tailored financial planning and a wide range of General product options is at the heart of what makes Archipelago Insurance Limited different from others.
+We are here to underwrite unique and unconventional risks for individuals, families and corporates.
 But most of all, we want to help you achieve your hopes and objectives, whatever they may be.
 The possibilities are endless.

 History of Takaful

 Muslim jurists acknowledge that the basis of shared responsibility in the system of "aquila" as practised between Muslims of Mecca and Medina laid the foundation of mutual insurance.
 Islamic insurance was established in the early second century of the Islamic era when Muslim Arabs expanding trade into Asia mutually agreed to contribute to a fund to cover anyone in the group that incurred mishaps or robberies along the numerous sea voyages (marine insurance).